EC-CM/RubiksCubeGA/README.md

 # Rubik's Cube: Genetic Algorithm
 This project was created for the Artificial Intelligence module during the second year of my degree, submitted in December 2023.

 The cube state and functions are represented with their own class.
-A 64 bit binary chromosome represents a random sequence of 16 moves, with each four bits representing 1 or 16 possible move types.
+A 64 bit binary chromosome represents a random sequence of 16 moves, with each four bits representing 1 of 16 possible move types.
 Due to limitations, the "standing" layer (clockwise/anticlockwise) and the option to not move are not represented.

 The fitness function evaluates each face of the cube and gives each a higher score based on the number of squares surrounding the middle square that match its colour.
 A completed face scores more points and a face with no matches is penalised.